pinae/ctSESAM-server-go/README.md

 ### Prerequisites

-You need a Unix machine with SQLite 3, Go 1.11 (or newer).
-How to install these components depends on your operating system (one the many Linux flavors, macOS etc.)
+You need a Unix machine with Go 1.11 (or newer) and SQLite 3.
+It depends on your operating system (one the many Linux flavors, macOS etc.) how to install these components.

-You also need some extra Go packages: github.com/mattn/go-sqlite3, github.com/abbot/go-http-auth and golang.org/x/crypto/bcrypt.
+You also need some extra Go packages: "github.com/mattn/go-sqlite3", "github.com/abbot/go-http-auth" and "golang.org/x/crypto/bcrypt".
 You can easily `go get` them, e.g. `go get github.com/mattn/go-sqlite3`.

 ### Get the code

-Clone the _SESAM server_ repository in a directory of your choice:
+Clone the _SESAM server_ repository into a directory of your choice:

 ```
 git clone https://github.com/ola-ct/ctSESAM-server-go.git